 Part 3: The early years (1960 – 1977)

-This part focusses on the import and distribution channels of Datsu switzerland.
-How were they organized?
-How where the parts and cars supplied to the dealers? how were the internally setup?
-Here we look at the technologies used and how the company was organized internally.
-Again including dozens of rareley seen historic internal documents and pictures.
+This part focusses on the import and distribution channels of Datsun switzerland.
+How were they organized and set up internally?
+How where the parts and cars supplied to the dealerships?
+We also look at the supply chain, training, warranty handling, marketing, technical support and the headquarter in Urdorf.
+This very interesting post again including dozens of rareley seen historic internal photographs and documents from Datsun (Suisse) SA.

-In this part we’re having a closer look at the work of the Marketing department of Datsun / Nissan switzerland from the very beginning to the early nineties.
-Dozens of old ads, pictures from the big swiss motor shows and loads of funny givewaways are shown.
+Here we’re having a closer look at the work of the Marketing department of Datsun / Nissan switzerland from the very beginning to the early nineties.
+Including advertizing, sales brochures, customer information, Promotional giveaways, exhibitions and press releases from all the different periods.
+As usual with dozens of old photos and rare internal documents from Datsun Switzerland.

 Part 7: Commercial vehicles